pgurnig/git-db-reset-hard/README.md

 Object hash: e845566c06f9bf557d35e8292c37cf05d97a9769 - Type: blob
 ```

 This may be somewhat surprising given warnings often associated with the "hard" flavor of `git reset`.
 The database preserves `example.txt` and its associated commit and tree objects, even though the *Working Tree* and `index` reflect only `README.md`.
-This illustrates that `git reset` modifies the *Working Tree* and `index`, but leaves portions of the *Object Database* intact.
+This illustrates that `git reset` modifies the *Working Tree* and `index`, but leaves much of the *Object Database* intact.

 #### Index Comparison
+Now that we've inspected both the *Working Directory* and the *Object Database*, let's consider the *Staging Area* or `index`.

 Comparing the `index` file after the reset reveals it has reverted to the state of `git commit -m "Initial commit"`.
 The following differences highlight this:

 `git ls-files --stage` after the second staging.<br/>